 - A driver already has a suspended license from a previous DUI and is driving illegally when he gets into an accident.
 The accident is not his fault, but he knows he will get in trouble for driving on a suspended license, so he flees the scene.

 - A driver has been smoking marijuana.
-Late at night, he hits something in the road.
-Looking in his mirror, he doesn’t see anyone and assumes it was an animal.
+Late at night, he hits something on the road, but looking in his mirror, he doesn’t see anyone and assumes it is an animal.
 He continues driving, unaware that he hit a pedestrian.

-For a hit-and-run, it does not matter whose fault the accident is.
+For a hit-and-run, it does not matter who is at fault in the accident.
 Even if the other person caused the accident, you have a duty to remain at the scene and report it.
 If you do not, you can be charged with a DUI hit-and-run in California.

 California law states that all drivers have duties in an accident.
 Among these duties, you must: